Illmatic: Impact and legacy

 Illmatic has been regarded as a landmark recording in the development of hardcore hip-hop.
 Professor Sohail Dalautzai of the University of Southern California characterizes the album as having "unified the disparate threads of urban rebellion" in hip-hop, and Duke University's Mark Anthony Neal situates Nas "at the forefront of a renaissance of East Coast hip hop" in which "a distinct East Coast style of so-called gangsta rap appeared".
 The album has been described as an iconic release in the boom bap subgenre.
 Illmatics significant success has been viewed as shifting attention away from other styles of hip-hop, including West Coast G-funk and "Native Tongues-inspired alternative rap".
 Despite its divergences from the prevailing styles of West Coast hip-hop, Illmatic has still been identified as influential on some West Coast artists such as Tupac Shakur.

 Upon its release, Illmatic brought a renewed focus on lyricism to hip-hop.
-Nas' content, verbal pace, and intricate internal rhyme patterns inspired several rappers to improve their lyrical abilities.
-Rappers who have been identified as influenced by Nas' lyrical style include Jay-Z, Ghostface Killah, and Detroit rapper Elzhi.
+Nas's content, verbal pace, and intricate internal rhyme patterns inspired several rappers to improve their lyrical abilities.
+Rappers who have been identified as influenced by Nas's lyrical style include Jay-Z, Ghostface Killah, and Detroit rapper Elzhi.
 Author and poet Kevin Coval describes the lyricism on Illmatic as a shift "from punch lines and hot lines to whole thought pictures manifest in rhyme form."
 Just as hip-hop poetics were being written and published for the first time on paper, Nas provided a sonic production that definitively captured "the poetic response" to hip-hop music.

 Musicians who have acknowledged Illmatics influence upon them include conscious rappers Talib Kweli and Lupe Fiasco, the producers Just Blaze and 9th Wonder, and platinum-selling artists Wiz Khalifa, Alicia Keys and The Game.
 Listening to an early version of Illmatic motivated Common to further improve his nearly finished album Resurrection (1994).
-Kendrick Lamar's album Good Kid, M.A.A.D City (2012) has been compared to Nas' album.
+Kendrick Lamar's album Good Kid, M.A.A.D City (2012) has been compared to Nas's album.
 Illmatic has also received attention from scholars: one prominent example is the 2009 book Born to Use Mics, edited by Michael Eric Dyson and Sohail Daulatzai, a compilation of reflections on the album by various academic and artistic professionals.